 From that angle, microfinance (the service of very small loans to produce income) has a function in the world.
 There is almost no call for it in NZ but the point to take away here is that even bad debt can be good debt in the right circumstances.

 When considering your application for a mortgage the bank looks at your current debt and correspondingly decreases your projected income.
 If you’re earning $100,000 a year but are paying $1,000 each month in interest and loan repayments, the bank will put your income at $88,000.
 This makes sense, however the below may come as a surprise.

 Banks assume payments go on in perpetuity.
-So even if you’re only a few months away from paying off your student loan the bank doesn’t take that into consideration.
-Instead they calculate your projected income on the assumption that your fortnightly student loan repayments will continue indefinitely.
+So even if you’re only a few months away from paying off your car loan the bank doesn’t take that into consideration.
+Instead they calculate your projected income on the assumption that your fortnightly car loan repayments will continue indefinitely.
 For this reason if you are close to paying off a debt and are able to do so without dropping your deposit below your minimum, it can be worth paying off the debt sooner rather than later.

 With your credit card it’s the limit that counts, not how much you currently owe.
 The bank will calculate your income with the assumption that you are going to max out your credit card.
 This means reducing your credit card limit will increase your projected income.
 For further information see our article How much does a credit card affect your lending?

 The bank will also check your credit score and your credit history for the last three months.
 Before applying for a mortgage make sure you have paid all debts on time over the previous three months.

 Your credit score is a rating given to you out of 1,000 and indicates to lenders how reliable you have been in managing your debt.
 Your score is based on your credit history and gives lenders a way to measure your reliability with lending.
 A score above 700 is considered good.